 You can apply for Local Council Tax Support if you are self-employed.
-You can also apply for Housing Benefit if you are not in receipt of, or are not eligible to apply for Universal Credit.
+You can also apply for Housing Benefit if you do not receive, or are not eligible to apply for, Universal Credit.
 We will work out your benefit using your and your partner's income, savings and personal circumstances.

 You will need to:

 - provide your latest profit and loss account or provide account books for the last 12 months and complete a .